tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

 With ML-DSA, there are two different approaches to implementing the signature process.
 The first one is to simply hand the SignedOctets string to the crypto library to generate the full signature; this works for SLH-DSA as well.

-The second one is to use the ExternalMu-ML-DSA API [MLDSACert].
+The second one is to use the ExternalMu-ML-DSA API.
 Here, the implementation woudl call ExternalMU-ML-DSA.Prehash API with the SignedOctets string and the ML-DSA public key, and it would generate an internmediate hash.
 Then, you would pass that intermediate hash to the crypto library to perform the ExternalMU-ML-DSA.Sign API, which would take the hash and the ML-DSA private key to generate the signature.

 These methods are equivalent, and so either may be used.